SamuelSwartzberg/flashcardifying_text_temp/ling/old-morph/morphology/morphology.md

 ### discatenative

+disfix = morpheme that is subtraction modification

 ### modification

-modification =types= {apophony, suppletion }
+modification =types= {apophony⎵morphology⎵, suppletion }

+#### apophony

+apophony⎵morphology⎵ is modification where the change is a change in sound.
+A simulfix is the change via apophony⎵morphology⎵, specifically segmental alternation, but seen as an affix.
+A suprafix is the change via apophony⎵morphology⎵, specifically suprasegmental alternation, but seen as an affix.

+#### suppletion

-disfix = morpheme that is subtraction modification suppletion =def= substitution of the entire morpheme
+suppletion =def= substitution of the entire morpheme

 ## disambiguation

 ### apophony

-apophony is ambiguous between apophonymorphology, a synonym to vowel whatever, maybe others
+apophony is ambiguous between apophony⎵morphology⎵, a synonym to vowel whatever, maybe others.
+Ablaut⎵general⎵ is apophony⎵morphology⎵ where the change in sound is vowel gradation.
+Ablaut⎵IE⎵ is ablaut⎵general⎵ but in indo-european.